openapi-ts/openapi-typescript/README.md

 ## Upgrading from v1 to v2

-Some options were removed in swagger-to-ts v2 that will break apps using v1, but it does so in exchange for more control, more stability, and more resilient types.
+Some options were removed in openapi-typescript v2 that will break apps using v1, but it does so in exchange for more control, more stability, and more resilient types.

 TL;DR: